ansible/ansible-documentation/docs/docsite/rst/tips_tricks/ansible_tips_tricks.rst

 Use comments
 ------------

-Even with task names and explicit state, sometimes a part of a playbook or role (or inventory/variable file) needs more explanation.
+Even with task names and explicit states, sometimes a part of a playbook or role (or inventory/variable file) needs more explanation.
-Adding a comment (any line starting with ``#``) helps others (and possibly yourself in future) understand what a play or task (or variable setting) does, how it does it, and why.
+Adding a comment (any line starting with ``#``) helps others (and possibly yourself in the future) understand what a play or task (or variable setting) does, how it does it, and why.

 Use fully qualified collection names
 ------------------------------------

 Use `fully qualified collection names (FQCN) <https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html#term-Fully-Qualified-Collection-Name-FQCN>`_ to avoid ambiguity in which collection to search for the correct module or plugin for each task.

-For `builtin modules and plugins <https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html#plugin-index>`_, use the ``ansible.builtin`` collection name as prefix, for example, ``ansible.builtin.copy``.
+For `builtin modules and plugins <https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html#plugin-index>`_, use the ``ansible.builtin`` collection name as a prefix, for example, ``ansible.builtin.copy``.

 .. _inventory_tips: